 Psychotropic medications are used to treat the symptoms of mental disorders such as schizophrenia, depression, bipolar disorder, anxiety disorders, and ADHD.
 They cannot cure the disorder, but they make people feel better so they can function.
 Medications are often used alongside other treatments such as psychotherapy.

 Nightingale Hospital pharmacy

-The pharmacy is run by specialist mental health pharmacists who are providing medical information to staff and to all our patients as well as a high level of customer service to inpatients as well as outpatients.
+The pharmacy is run by specialist mental health pharmacists who are providing medical information to staff and to all our patients and as a high level of customer service to inpatients and outpatients.

 We are able to arrange repeat prescriptions of medications, international delivery of medication, and couriers to deliver medication when needed.
 We pride ourselves on being able to maintain stock of all relevant psychotropic medications including specialist items, to ensure that the needs of the patient are always met.

 - Monday to Thursday 9.30 am to 7.30 pm